MozamelJawad/My_Portfolio/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project give a ⭐️
+If you like this project, give a ⭐️

 <p align="right">(<a href="#readme-top">back to top</a>)</p>